habib1402/BiFusHNet/README.md

 Saliency detection is crucial for various computer vision tasks.
 In this work, we introduce a novel approach that utilizes bilateral feature fusion combined with hexagonal attention to achieve robust performance in uncertain and dynamic environments.

 ## Method
-**Note**: The detailed implementation and descriptions of the method will be made available to the research community after the publication of the paper.
+The detailed logics and descriptions of the method will be also made available to the research community.

+## visual uncertainities and dynamic environments
+The role of visual uncertainities will be explained in more detail with visual samples.

+## Results
+The empirical analysis, including performance metrics and qualitative samples across all evaluated datasets, will be made publicly available for the research community.
+This will enable qualitative comparison and further analysis by other researchers upon the publication of the paper.

 ## Availability